 The Authority has well-structured constitutional and democratic arrangements.
-These were confirmed by the LGA peer review carried out in June 2019 and regular reviews take place as part of the Internal Audit strategy.
+These were confirmed by the LGA peer review that was carried out and regular reviews take place as part of the Internal Audit strategy.
 Scrutiny and oversight operates well, with a good and open relationship between Officers and Members.

 The democratic function is supported by a calendar of dates for submitting, publishing and distributing timely reports.
-This is overseen by the Head of Strategic Planning and Corporate Assurance, statutory officers and the Strategic Leadership Team.
+This is overseen by the Head of Corporate Support, statutory officers and the Strategic Leadership Team.

 A comprehensive assurance framework is in place to support the Statement of Assurance required under the Fire and Rescue Service National Framework and this Annual Governance Statement, required under the Accounts and Audit Regulations.
 Supplementary assurance statements in key areas of the Service support these frameworks.
-These arrangements are being further strengthened from 2020, aligned to revised and updated policy statements.
+These arrangements have now been further strengthened, and aligned to revised and updated policy statements.
 In line with good governance practice, the Authority reviews its policy statements on a biennial basis.
-For this latest review we have aligned the updated statements to the HMICFRS methodology to build the inspection process into business as usual to help reduce the burden of inspection.
+For 2020 review we have aligned the updated statements to the HMICFRS methodology to build the inspection process into business as usual to help reduce the burden of inspection.